Noel-Lawrence-2004/CSS-project/README.md

 # Digital Certificate Simulation

-The Digital Certificate Simulation project is a comprehensive system designed to emulate the process of digitally signing and verifying PDF certificates for secure online transactions or document authentication.
+This project is a comprehensive system designed to emulate the process of digitally signing and verifying PDF certificates for secure online transactions or document authentication.
+It uses a Streamlit web application to perform operations such as generating digital signatures and verifying them.

 ## Table of Contents